Blinken postpones trip to China as balloon flies over U.S.

 And the House of Representatives recently established a new committee on China, focusing on its competition with the U.S. and international influence.

-David Martin, Christina Ruffini, Caitlin Yilek and Kathryn Watson contributed to this report.
+David Martin, Margaret Brennan, Christina Ruffini, Caitlin Yilek and Kathryn Watson contributed to this report.

 for more features.